-The flood of emails, texts, and messages from around the world that were sent to KAATSU Global headquarters were a clear and immediate indication that the Australian actor best known for playing Thor in the Marvel Cinematic Universe was incorrectly doing KAATSU and was not following basic - well established and proven - KAATSU protocols.
+The flood of emails and texts from around the world that were sent to KAATSU Global headquarters were a clear indication that the Australian actor best known for playing Thor in the Marvel Cinematic Universe was incorrectly doing KAATSU and was not following basic - well established and proven - KAATSU protocols.

 Jackson Thomas of Insider recently wrote an article (Chris Hemsworth has stopped using blood-flow restriction to build his arm muscles, side effects can be 'quite painful') that describes Hemsworth's KAATSU experience.